cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - KE2, A KE2 structure
-- client_info, optional and unauthenticated application-specific information sent by the client
+- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3

 Steps:
 1. server_nonce = random(Nn)